jacksonrakena/ts-discord-bot-template/README.md

 ### Copyright
+Derivative works, including forks, bots, applications, and services, are not subject to any license, restrictions, requirements or specifications.
+A license is not needed, but a credit might be nice ;)
-Copyright (c) 2019 abyssal512 under the MIT License.
+Otherwise, this repository and assets are copyright (c) 2020 Abyssal under the MIT License.